In This Article

 OBBBA Changes and NJ-Specific Details

 The One Big Beautiful Bill Act (OBBBA), enacted under sections 70432 and 70433, made the QBI deduction permanent and restored 100% bonus depreciation.
 NJ does not conform to either provision, creating an ongoing two-system planning requirement for NJ business owners.
 NJ's estimated tax penalty rate is approximately 10% (compounded quarterly), which is higher than the federal rate and makes timely quarterly payments even more important.
 One favorable NJ divergence: NJ allows 100% deductibility of business meals, compared to the federal 50% limit.
-The OBBBA also set the 1099-K reporting threshold at $2,500 federally, but NJ has its own threshold of $1,000 for state-level information reporting.
+The OBBBA also permanently restored the federal 1099-K reporting threshold to $20,000 and 200+ transactions (Section 70432), but NJ has its own threshold of $1,000 for state-level information reporting.

 The Bottom Line